 And we began to see improvement in his language skills almost immediately.

 Carter will never be "cured" of his dyslexia.
 It’s a feature.
 Not a bug.
 But there is zero doubt that he has and will continue to improve his ability to manage it.
 Because of Odyssey, his dyslexia will not define his future.

-The same can be said for his little brother Bennett as well, who was diagnosed as a 5 year old, spent 8 years at Odyssey and is now a sophomore in the LaSalle Program at my alma mater, Calvert Hall College High School.
+The same can be said for his little brother Bennett, who was diagnosed as a 5 year old, spent 8 years at Odyssey and is now a sophomore in the LaSalle Program at my alma mater, Calvert Hall College High School.